 The species was once widespread throughout Britain but has suffered a huge decline and is now extinct in eastern Britain.
 This decline has been mirrored throughout Europe.
 Habitat loss and inappropriate management are the main threats to this species.
 Marsh Fritillary requires extensive habitat or networks of habitat for its long-term survival.

 “In Dartmoor we have worked hard to reverse the fortunes of Marsh Fritillary.
-I get a real buzz from seeing Marsh Fritillary colonise new sites transformed by support from Agri-environment Schemes and by volunteer and landowner action.
-I am pleased that Neil Parish has agreed to champion such a beautiful, threatened species”
+I get a real buzz from seeing Marsh Fritillary colonise new sites transformed by support from Agri-environment Schemes and by volunteer and landowner action.”

 Natterjack toads (Epidalea calamita) are found in coastal sand dune systems, coastal grazing marshes and sandy heaths but are now almost completely confined to coastal sites.
 They are Britain’s loudest amphibian; the rasping call of the males can be heard up to a km away and is the means used to attract females to warm shallow pools to breed.